jtmarkoise/scratchypy/README.md

 ## How to install
 ScratchyPy requires Python 3.8 or higher.

+Install with `pip3 install scratchypy`

-ScratchyPy is built on top of the `pygame` library.
+ScratchyPy is built on top of the `pygame` library, which will be installed as a dependency.
-You'll need `pip3 install pygame`

-TODO: ScratchyPy is not a pip package yet; how to copy

 ### What you need to know
 Some basic knowledge of Python is required.
 There are many good introductory tutorials on the internet that can teach you the basics.